lylakirati/automatic-differentiation/docs/milestone2.md

 Automatic differentiation (AD) is a method to evaluate derivatives of functions at a given point of estimate by using the chain rule step by step.

 Being one of the most fundamental operations in mathematics, differentiation is the process of finding a derivative by measuring the rate of change of a function with respect to a variable.
-Computational techniques of calculating differentiations have broad applications in many fileds including science and engineering which used in finding a numerical solution of ordinary differential equations, optimization and solution of linear systems.
+Computational techniques of calculating differentiations have broad applications in many fields including science and engineering which are used in finding a numerical solution of ordinary differential equations, optimization, and solution of linear systems.

 There are three popular ways to calculate the derivative:
 	1. Numerical Differentiation: Finite Difference
 	2. Symbolic Differentiation
 	3. Automatic Differentiation

 Symbolic differentiation is precise, but it can lead to inefficient code and can be costly to evaluate.
-Finite difference is quick and easy to implement, but it is prone to round-off error, the loss of precision due to computer rounding of decimal quantities, and truncation error, the difference between the exact solution of the original differential equation.
-Automatic differentiation is more efficient than two of other methods mentioned prior.
-While it utilizes the concept of dual number to achieve an accuracy better than numeric differentiation, it is also more computationally efficient than symbolic differentiation, and therefore is widely used.
+The finite difference is quick and easy to implement, but it is prone to round-off error, the loss of precision due to computer rounding of decimal quantities, and truncation error, the difference between the exact solution of the original differential equation.
+Automatic differentiation is more efficient than two of the other methods mentioned prior.
+While it utilizes the concept of dual numbers to achieve accuracy better than numeric differentiation, it is also more computationally efficient than symbolic differentiation, and therefore is widely used.

 In this library, the general mathematical background and concepts of differentiation as well as automatic differentiation are introduced in the Background section.
-Basic demo to use the package, software organization, and implementation of the forward mode of automatic differentiation are introduced below.
+A basic demo to use the package, software organization, and implementation of the forward mode of automatic differentiation are introduced below.

 ## Background